-One way is the compartmentalisation of their customer base.
+One way is the compartmentalization of their customer base.
 This is a significant advantage because it gives businesses the ability to set up chat groups or broadcast lists on WhatsApp based on certain specifications.

 Businesses can group various clients and customers based on their industries, departments or even interests.
 This gives businesses the avenue to better cater to specific audiences within the sub-categories.

-For businesses with more complex and larger customer bases, the WhatsApp Business API programme can optimise responses accordingly to the customer’s queries.
+For businesses with more complex and larger customer bases, the WhatsApp Business API programme can optimize responses accordingly to the customer’s queries.
 Businesses can engage their customers with suggestions that prompt interaction with them.

 Brands can also access marketing insights from Facebook IQ when they establish a business profile in WhatsApp.
 Through the WhatsApp Business API, messages can be sent efficiently to a larger customer base.
-Timely notifications can be sent to customers and this ultimately becomes a product launch or press release, but on a personalised scale.
+Timely notifications can be sent to customers and this ultimately becomes a product launch or press release, but on a personalized scale.

 Recently Facebook announced that on 8 February 2021, the social media giant would be integrating WhatsApp’s data into its operations.
 This move would give Facebook uninhibited access to the messenger’s user data.
 The data would indefinitely boost opportunities for businesses to better advertise their products on Facebook.